 The “60/40” taxation method is used most often.
 If you adopt this approach, there’s no need to keep any payment receipts or invoices from your expenses.

 Instead, a fixed 60% of your total gross income is written off as expenses while the remaining 40% is your income.
-You can also have multiple tax discounts and bonuses for unemployed spouse, kids or bank interest rates for your mortgage.
+You can also have multiple tax discounts and bonuses for an unemployed spouse, kids, or bank interest rates for your mortgage.

 So, how much tax do you pay?